wbleonard/mongo-socket-chat-example/README.md

 ## Serving HTML

 So far in `index.js` we are calling `res.send` and passing it a string of HTML.
-Our code would look very confusing if we just placed our entire application’s HTML there, so instead we're going to create an `index.html` file and serve that instead.
+Our code would look very confusing if we just placed our entire application’s HTML there, so  we're going to create an `index.html` file and serve that instead.

 Let’s refactor our route handler to use `sendFile` instead.